Shape of spreading and leveling gravity currents in a Hele-Shaw cell with flow-wise width variation

-However, the calculation of the self-similar profile shape for a converging gravity current was not fully addressed in the previous studies by Gratton and Minotti \cite{Gratton1990} and Zheng et al.~\cite{zcs14}.
-Therefore, to fill this knowledge gap, the present work provides new results on self-similarity of the second kind for gravity-driven viscous flows in Hele-Shaw cells with flow-wise shape (width) variation, as illustrated in Fig.~\ref{fig:channel}.
-In addition, we provide a detailed discussion on the self-similar dynamics of the post-closure (leveling) process, which occurs after the current reaches the dead-end of the Hele-Shaw cell (or, using the axisymmetric case's terminology, the `hole' is completely closed).
 The model system is reviewed in Section~\ref{sec:model}.
 Then, in Section~\ref{sec:shape_calc}, asymptotic analytical expressions are derived for the profile shapes, both in the pre- and post-closure regimes.
 These solutions are compared with table-top experimental measurements and numerical solutions of the governing lubrication PDE in Section~\ref{sec:updates}.
 We find that, after an initial transition period, the shape of the current indeed approaches a regime in which the predicted scalings of the second-kind self-similarity are demonstrated, for both the spreading and leveling processes.
 Importantly, although the second-kind self-similar transformation contains an \textit{a priori} arbitrary pre-factor, simulations of the governing lubrication PDE allow us to compute this pre-factor (in Section~\ref{sec:SSnum}) in terms of a time scale characterizing the transition process towards the intermediate asymptotics (and the various problem parameters).